fast-slow-still/MixedReality-WorldLockingTools-Samples/Advanced/Mobile/ARCore/ARCore.md

 ## Additional setup:

+The instructions here are trying to be brief.
+If anything is unclear, please refer to the full documentation for details.

+### Install Frozen World

+Install the Frozen World Engine DLL, as described in the [WLT Initial Setup documentation](https://microsoft.github.io/MixedReality-WorldLockingTools-Unity/DocGen/Documentation/HowTos/InitialSetup.html#frozenworld-engine-installation).

+### ARCore and its dependencies

 Building the sample requires installing Google's ARCore Unity SDK v1.22.0 or later, including dependencies.

 These notes are intended to be helpful in setting up ARCore Unity SDK, but are no substitute for the official full documentation, which can be found at the following:

 > https://developers.google.com/ar/develop/unity/quickstart-android

-The instructions here are trying to be brief.
-If anything is unclear, please refer to the full documentation for details.

-### Installing dependencies
+### Installing ARCore dependencies

 From Unity Package Manager, install: